energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

         4. Register their device specs (This really is what the IOT-X data pool is for, so the device/manufacturer specs aren't replicated a million times)
         5. Integrate EW-DOS with EW-AI
         6. Have devices send their PTD data into EW-AI API
-        7. Define who can access their data, costs in OCEAN, etc
+        7. Define who can access their data, costs in OCEAN, etc.

     - DATA CONSUMERS (these could be the same vendors, or even 3rd parties)
         1. Register with EW-AI Marketplace
-        2. Search/Find IOT PTD data sets (this can also be done via filtering, grouping, aggregation, normalization, etc. search by manufacturer, device, type, data captured, etc)
+        2. Search/Find IOT PTD data sets (this can also be done via filtering, grouping, aggregation, normalization, etc. search by manufacturer, device, type, data captured, etc.)
         3. Have EW-AI prepare those sets for OCEAN (EW-AI handles all the details here)
         4. Apply learning
         5. Get results -> make their devices more efficient.